 $$: Citi® Hilton HHonors™ Reserve Card

 Hilton and Citi teamed up to steal some thunder from the popular Starwood Preferred Guest card, and a slightly higher annual fee can lead to big travel perks for brand loyalists.
-Like most hotel cards, the Citi Hilton HHonors Reserve Card offers stacked bonuses for hotel stays: up to 10 HHonors Bonus Points per dollar spent at a participating property.
+Like most hotel cards, the Citi Hilton HHonors Reserve Card offers stacked bonuses for hotel stays: up to 10 HHonors Bonus Points per dollar spent on hotel stays within the Hilton HHonors portfolio* at a participating property.
 With eligible brands like Hampton Inn, Doubletree, and Embassy Suites in the mix, it's easy to find places to stay that can multiply your earnings.

 However, this card's biggest benefit adds value to your journey from day one.
 Cardholders get automatic upgrades to Gold HHonors status, bypassing the 20 stay requirement.
 That means getting your fifth night free on most reward reservations, along with late check-out and complimentary Internet access at most locations.
 Signup bonuses for new cardholders (after $2,500 in eligible purchases within four months of account opening) have included a pair of weekend night certificates, redeemable at most hotels and resorts in the company's portfolio.